Underwater Welding

 • The diving environment that a project is located in

-According to the Occupational Employment and Wage Statistics program, the median hourly wage for commercial divers and underwater welders is $29.02, which translates to $60,360 annually for full-time work.* The top earners make $76.98 or more per hour, which works out to more than $160,110 per year.
+According to the Occupational Employment and Wage Statistics program, the median hourly wage for commercial divers and underwater welders in 2023 was $29.47, which translates to $61,300 annually for full-time work.

 What Does the Job Outlook Look Like?

-Employment projections from the Bureau of Labor Statistics indicate that jobs for commercial divers and underwater welders are projected to grow by almost 15 percent between 2021 and 2031.* On average, around 400 positions are expected to open up each year over that time period.
+Employment projections from the Bureau of Labor Statistics indicate that jobs for commercial divers and underwater welders are projected to grow by eight percent between 2023 and 2033.

 It's important to keep in mind that the most experienced and skilled underwater welders will be the most in-demand.
 Entry-level underwater welders may require patience and determination to break into the field.
 However, you can greatly improve your job prospects by choosing an accredited school, ensuring the program features a maximum of hands-on training and experience, and pursuing the necessary certifications.
 In addition, when you are first starting out, it's important to be flexible about location.
 If you are willing to move to where the work is, you are much more likely to secure a position.